brunolange/flask-bind/README.md

 Suppose our application supports the creation of new users by accepting `POST` requests to the `"/user"` route.
 Your task is to understand exactly how the endpoint operates - what it requires from the client in order to perform its objective.
-So you pull up the source and glance at its definition, which loooks something like this:
+So you pull up the source and glance at its definition, which looks something like this:

 ```python
 @app.route("/user", methods=["POST"])